-Net Debt is a non-GAAP measure we use to supplement information in our Consolidated Financial Statements.
-We define net debt as total debt less cash and cash equivalents.
+Net cash or net debt is a non-GAAP measure we use to supplement information in our Consolidated Financial Statements.
+We define net debt as total debt less cash and cash equivalents and net cash as cash and cash equivalents less total debt.
 In addition to conventional measures prepared in accordance with GAAP, the Company uses this information to evaluate its performance, and we believe that certain investors may do the same.